 - Los Danzantes: A series of carved stones depicting people in various positions.
 Their facial features show an Olmec influence.

 - North Platform: The best view of the entire site is from the top of building E, on top of the North Platform.

 There is a small site museum which contains a sampling of stelae, funerary urns, and skeletal remains.
 More impressive items are housed in the Oaxaca Museum of Cultures.

 Monte Alban is about two and a half miles from the Oaxaca City center.
 There are tourist buses that depart several times a day from in front of the Hotel Rivera de los Angeles on Mina Street between Diaz Ordaz and Mier y Teran.
 The tourist bus costs around 70 pesos round-trip, and the departure time is two hours after your arrival.
 A taxi from downtown Oaxaca will charge about ~100 pesos each way (agree on a price beforehand).
 Alternatively, hire a private guide to take you, and you can visit Monte Albán as a day trip, in combination with a visit to the former convent of Cuilapan and the town of Zaachila.

 The Monte Albán archaeological site is open to the public daily from 8 am to 4:30 pm.
 The site museum closes a bit earlier.

-Admission is ~70 pesos for adults, free for children under 13.
+Admission is ~75 pesos for adults, free for children under 13.
 If you would like to use a video camera inside the site there is an extra charge.
 The admission fee includes entrance to the site museum.
-Prices may vary -- check with your hotel or tour guide.

 Monte Alban Tour Guides